green-dolphin-street/green-dolphin-street.github.io/_posts/2025-11-08-Host, VM and VPC.md

+---
+title: "Virtual Machines and Virtual Private Cloud"
+layout: single
+date: 2025-11-08
+categories:
+  - IT Infrastructure Engineering
+tags:
+  - Resource management
+  - Virtualization
+use_math: true
+---

-# 1. Host and VM are in Cloud
+### 1. Host and VM are in Cloud

 * **Host:** The **physical server** in the data center.
 It's the real hardware with the CPU, RAM, and storage.
 It runs a **hypervisor** (special software).
 * **VM (Virtual Machine):** A **software-emulated computer** that runs as a "guest" on the host.
 The hypervisor "carves up" the host's physical resources (CPU, RAM) and gives a slice to each VM.
 Multiple isolated VMs can run on a single host.

-# 2. What VPC is, and How It Spans Many Hosts
+### 2. What VPC is, and How It Spans Many Hosts

 * **VPC (Virtual Private Cloud):** An **isolated, private network** that you define *inside* the cloud.
 It's not a physical thing; it's a logical boundary created with **Software-Defined Networking (SDN)**.
 * **The Hypervisor's Role in Adding VMs:**